Release testing: How to automate with Testsigma?

 Who Performs Release testing?

-A separate team that hasn’t yet been involved in the system development performs release testing.
+A separate team that hasn’t yet been involved in the system development performs release test.
 The mentioned team tests the entire version of the system before it is released.
 Essentially, the users themselves perform more testing to ascertain that the software delivery fulfills their expectations and business needs.

 What is Pre-Release Testing?

-Pre-release testing is performed before the new release of any software product.
+It is performed before the new release of any software product.
 Typically, it is performed in a release test environment.
 It entails performance, functional, security, and other types of testing as required.

 It makes sure the newly implemented features don’t influence the existing ones.
 Also, it makes sure the old features continue working.
 Before every release, you must perform a regression test and validate that the new and old features work collectively to achieve a successful software delivery.